Super-Fast-Satta-King-Game/.github/profile/README.md

 ### 2. Watch the Timer

-- The game runs on a 30-second countdown timer
+- The [Super fast satta king game](https://sites.google.com/view/super-fast-satta-king-game/) runs on a 30-second countdown timer
 - As time decreases, the timer changes color and beats faster:
   - Blue (22-30 seconds)
   - Green (14-21 seconds)